Dual mass flywheel repair cost is one topic that every driver should consider if owning a car with a DMF (short for Dual Mass Flywheel).

 As we all know, there are essentially two types of car parts:

-- So called originals : licensed from the manufacturer and as good as the ones installed by the factory, also much more expensive
+Licensed from the manufacturer and as good as the ones installed by the factory, also more expensive

 Since we’re talking about the dual mass flywheel repair cost, I should mention the most important part.